 New York-New York is hands-down one of the coolest hotels in Vegas.
 For one, it has a roller coaster attached to it.
 But there’s also an arcade, pools and Brooklyn-themed restaurants.
 And while New York-New York might be one of the best kid-friendly hotels in Las Vegas, it’s great for adults too — to the tune of more than 80,000 square feet of table games and slot machines.

 Eager to get your trip started?
-Chat with a Las Vegas travel advisor to start planning with expert recommendations today.
+Connect with Fora to start planning with expert recommendations today.

 3. Mandalay Bay